Here’s what you need to know to execute a show-stopping geotargeting campaign

 When a marketing team is considering implementing location-based marketing and geotargeting into their strategy, they must first determine how customized they want their audiences to be.
 They need to ask themselves, do date ranges matter?
 How many locations do they wish to build audiences from?
 Do I want an audience on a regional, national, or international scale?
 Do I need to target people based on current or past visits?
 Do we just want audiences that have already been pre-built for us?

 The next level of sophistication with geotargeting is to purchase pre-built audiences from audience marketplaces such as Kochava, adsquare or ubimo.
 From those companies, marketers can purchase pre-selected cohorts of people with similar attributes and visits such as an audience of “Target shoppers” or “Disney World visitors.”
 Using an audience marketplace will give marketers a more targeted audience, but they lack transparency and customizability into exactly how the companies have built and determined those audiences.
 They will not have as much control over date ranges, nor be able to easily visualize competitive visits, nor have easy access to attribution measurements.

 The most sophisticated form of geotargeted marketing is to work with a mobile audience and analytics provider.
-These companies allow marketers to have control over the locations and dates ranges from which they want to custom build their audiences of real-world visitors.
+These companies allow marketers to have control over the locations and dates range from which they want to custom build their audiences of real-world visitors.
 They also enable a wide look back period, so you have full control over finding audiences.
-They can scale their audiences from one location, to regional, state or even on a national scale.
+They can scale their audiences from one location to regional, state, or even on a national scale.
 A location-based marketing platform also analyzes foot traffic so that marketers can understand audience performance before, during, and after campaigns.
 In fact, actual foot traffic that marketers can attribute to specific campaigns is precisely what advertisers need to demonstrate business outcomes from marketing efforts.
 It’s a best practice in geotargeting to get past impressions and clickthrough rates, and focus on metrics tied to sales or revenue.
 This becomes possible with sophisticated foot traffic attribution reports.
 For those advertisers who need to tie ads directly to location visits, pixel-based attribution is the right way to go.